Saturday, October 22, 2016

 Egg noodles were provided for the remaining broth as starch for the hotpot.

 You know what?
-This visit turned out to be better than I had imagined.
-I certainly don't mind coming back again if I can catch one of those hours when the queue isn't so crazy.
+This turned out to be better than I had imagined.
+I don't mind coming back again if I can catch one of those hours when the queue isn't so crazy.

 No comments: